RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation

 \istart{Recommendations for a new scene} If other scenes containing populated \vizcards~are present in the canvas, \remixtape~suggests broadening the narrative by recommending charts of unused metrics that exhibit a high variance over time.

-\istart{Recommendations for a blank canvas} While we deem it unlikely that a user will not have a communication goal in mind before using \remixtape, it nevertheless provides recommendations in a cold start scenario.
-In these instances, \remixtape~iterates through available metrics and recommends charts that exhibits a potentially interesting trend (\eg{\cref{fig:scenario}A}) by computing the coefficient of variance ($cv$) for metrics' values and recommending charts depicting high variability.
+\istart{Recommendations for a blank canvas} While we deem it unlikely that a user will not have a communication goal before using \remixtape, it nevertheless provides recommendations in a cold start scenario.
+In these instances, \remixtape~iterates through available metrics and recommends charts that exhibits a potentially interesting trend (\eg{\cref{fig:scenario}A}) by computing the coefficient of variance ($cv$) for metrics' values and recommending those with high variability.